BhaskarBerry/PatternsUsingPython/README.md

 ### Diamond Patterns
 	1. Print Diamond with * symbol, fixed numerical and alphabet symbol in every row.
 	2. Print Diamond with numbers and alphabets in ascending order.
+	3. Print Diamond with numbers and alphabets in descending order.

 Reference:
 https://www.youtube.com/watch?v=By6-uRE_OdQ&list=PL-u2ZiBSnX3Q7HD8D7MYq35AMPTfkZxBn